-Chamarajanagar Black Granite is a dark grey to very dark black, fine to close-grained black basalt with equi-granular crystalline texture.
+Chamarajanagar Black Granite is a dark grey to very dark black, fine to close-grained black basalt of the Precambrian period with equi-granular crystalline texture.
 This stone internationally may be nominated as a granite but in the area of application of the European Standard this stone must be nominated as a basalt.
+A small sample of Chamarajanagar Black granite is usually representative not having a wide variation in colour and veining however swatch samples must be approved for large projects to ensure that the blocks are all extracted from the same quarry face for matching purposes.
 During the polishing process a clear epoxy resin filler may be used to fill any micro fissures or tiny pitting however this does not affect the integrity of the stone, it merely provides an even smoother surface finish.
 Chamarajanagar Black granite is suitable for both interior and exterior use futhermore is frost resistant and with a constant polish.

 NOTE: It is a fact that some unscrupulous dealers will actually dye the lighter shades and try to sell them as the Ultimate Black, Premium Black or Absolute Black product at its correspondingly higher price, with totally normal usage these "doctored" blacks will lose their artificially applied darkness.
 To check for dying try the lemon juice or acetone test.
 Do ensure that the granite is washed clean before doing this otherwise it may simply be general dirt.
 Take a clean white rag and apply some lemon juice or acetone to the granite surface.
 If any residue or black appears on the rag then it has been dyed.
 Also, if you have several small sample choices, leave a drop of the lemon juice for five minutes on the polished surface, wipe the surface clean and observe the results, once again any dull spot or patch and the material has been doctored.

 Needless to say we never use colour enhancers.